Is The Queen Anne Hotel in San Francisco Haunted?

 -Wikipedia

-I recently went on the San Francisco Ghost Hunt, an evening tour led by Jim Fassbinder around Pacific Heights’s most haunted places.
-The Haunted Queen Anne Hotel ghost tour was next to our stop.
+I recently went on the San Francisco Ghost Hunt, an evening tour led by Jim Fassbinder around Pacific Heights’s most paranormal places.
+The Queen Anne Hotel ghost tour was next to our stop.

-Most of the trip is spent at the haunted Queen Anne Hotel, a Victorian Bed & Breakfast.
+Most of the trip is spent at the Hotel, a Victorian Bed & Breakfast.

 The building was constructed in 1890 for Senator James Graham Fair, who made his fortune during the Nevada Gold Rush.
 He paid to construct a boarding school to keep his two daughters close.

 Senator Fair hired Mary Lake, one of the city’s most exceptional educators, to run the school.
-Miss Mary Lake’s School for Girls offered upper-class young women an opportunity to groom themselves for future San Francisco society roles.
+Miss Mary Lake’s School for Girls offered upper-class young women an opportunity to prepare for future roles in San Francisco society.

 Mary took great pride in her work and cared dearly for the girls.
 She was known to be quite strict; visitors needed to be approved by the school, and no girl was allowed to leave without a chaperone.